brurend/ContainerManager/README.md

 ## License

-ContainerViewManager is available under the MIT license.
+ContainerManager is available under the MIT license.
 See the [License](https://github.com/brurend/ContainerManager/blob/master/LICENSE.md) file for more info.